nyu-ossd-s20/project-evaluation/The_Lounge_evaluation_1.md

 1. Are there instructions for how to download, build, and install?
 How easy is it to find them?
 Do they seem easy (relatively speaking) to follow? <br>
 Yes, they are available both within the website and the repository.
-It is very easy to install.
+It is straightforward to install.
 Only the executable file needs to be downloaded and executed.

 1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries?
 If so, are there clear instructions on how to install those? <br>